 Following this offering, we will have two classes of common shares outstanding: Class A common shares and Class B common shares.
 The rights of the holders of our Class A common shares and our Class B common shares are identical, except with respect to voting and conversion.
 Each Class A common share is entitled to one vote per share and is not convertible into any other shares of our share capital.
-Each Class B common share is entitled to 10 votes per share and is convertible into one Class A common share at any time.
-In addition, any Class B common shares will automatically convert into Class A common shares upon any transfer thereof to a person or entity that is not an affiliate of the holder of such Class B common shares.
-Further, all of our Class B common shares will automatically convert into Class A common shares on the date when all holders of Class B common shares together cease to hold Class B common shares representing, in the aggregate, 10% or more of the total number of Class A and Class B common shares issued and outstanding.
-As a result of its ownership of Class B common shares, the selling shareholder will have the ability to determine the outcome of all matters submitted to our shareholders for approval, including the election and removal of directors and any amalgamation, merger, consolidation or sale of all or substantially all of our assets.
+Each Class B common share is entitled to 10 votes per share and is not convertible into one Class A common share at any time.
+In addition, each Class B common share will automatically convert into one Class A common share upon any transfer thereof to a person or entity that is not an affiliate of the holder of such Class B common share.
+Further, all of our Class B common shares will automatically convert into Class A common shares to gether cease to hold Class B common shares representing, in the aggregate, 10% or more of the total number of Class A and Class B common shares issued and outstanding.
+As a result of its ownership of Class B common shares, our controlling shareholder will have the ability to determine the outcome of all matters submitted to our shareholders for approval, including the election and removal of directors and any amalgamation, merger, consolidation or sale of all or substantially all of our assets.
 See "Description of Share Capital and Bye-Laws - Common Shares."

 Investing in our Class A common shares involves risks.
-See "Risk Factors" beginning on page 14 of this prospectus.
+See "Risk Factors" beginning on page 18 of this prospectus.